From a lighting design perspective, it's crucial to consider the environment of the workplace when selecting LED high bay or low bay lights.

 Lighting Design Perspective

 It's crucial to consider the fully outfitted plant when selecting LED high bay or low bay lights.
-Projects can combine ceiling, wall and equipment mounted luminaires to deliver superior results.
+Projects can combine ceiling, wall, and equipment-mounted luminaires to deliver superior results.

 Light Output and Beam Profile

 Nemalux-Service-and-Support-Lighting-Audit-a-600Considerations for high bay or low bay lights start with system lumen output.
 5,000 - 15,000 lumen output models are often used as low bays for 12–20ft mounting heights.
-Higher output models starting at 18,000 lumens allow use at heights of over 20ft.
+Higher output models starting at 18,000 lumens allow use at altitudes of over 20ft.

 Color Temperature and Color Rendering Index